UK inflation falls 1.1% in just one month as energy price crisis starts to ease

 "Core inflation was unchanged in July, with the falling cost of goods offset by higher service prices."

-Analysts welcomed the figures and said they showed that the tide was turning on inflation but warned the cost of living squeeze was far from over, pointing out that core inflation - which strips volatile food and energy prices - remained unchanged on 6.9 per cent.
+Analysts welcomed the figures and said they showed that the tide was “turning” on inflation but warned the cost of living squeeze was far from over, pointing out that core inflation - which strips volatile food and energy prices - remained unchanged on 6.9 per cent.

+“The latest UK inflation data, for the year to July, has revealed another significant shift downward with annual CPI inflation coming in at 6.8 per cent,” Jason Hollands, managing director at investing platform Bestinvest, said.

+“This was a big move down from 7.9 per cent in the previous month’s reading and in line with economists’ consensus forecasts of 6.7-6.8per cent.
+However, core inflation, which excludes volatile food, energy and tobacco prices, is proving much stickier and was 6.9 per cent - unchanged from the previous month.”

 More follows...